-Risk prediction models use electronic health records’ data to predict the likelihood of something happening in the future, such as whether a patient will develop a disease.
+Risk prediction models use data from electronic health records to predict the likelihood of something happening in the future, such as whether a patient will develop a disease.

-We have developed and validated a psychosis risk prediction algorithm (P Risk) that uses primary care electronic health records on a patient’s consultation history to predict how likely they are to develop psychosis.
+We have developed and validated a psychosis risk prediction algorithm (P Risk) that uses electronic health records held by GPs to predict how likely a patient is to develop psychosis.
 This is because the length of time between a patient experiencing the early signs of psychosis and receiving specialist care has an impact on outcomes.
 Therefore, quick referrals for specialist treatment are very important.

 We would like to investigate whether the clinical software used by GPs could support P Risk and whether GPs would accept using it.
 This is because GPs play an important role in getting patients the treatment they need, but often find it difficult to identify the early warning signs of psychosis.